Evangelion: 1.0 You Are (Not) Alone: Design and scenography

-Takeshi Honda was called to Khara while he was working on another production.
-He was in charge of the design of the Eva units, the Positron Rifle, and other mechanical equipment; he also wanted to work on special effects, but due to lack of time he left the task to others.
-Honda also did not make original drawings, limiting himself mostly to correcting those that already exist.
-At first, he thought to give the Eva units a thin body, but to give a sense of heaviness and meet the needs of the director he thickened the humanoids.
-He also had regrets about the television series: given the limited resources, Honda had to limit the lines used in the mecha design on Evangelion.
-For the Rebuild, he was able to draw all the mechanical details properly.
-The artist also changed the proportions of the mechas, while not changing anything substantial in terms of performance.
-He received no special requests from Anno, feeling freedom in the process.

 Yoshiyuki Sadamoto, the character designer of the original series, returned to his role for Evangelion: 1.0 and the other Rebuild films.
 At first, he tried to work on the character color specs by simply replacing those in the series with digital equivalents.
 However, Sadamoto felt the digital colors looked unnatural, and the skin colors tended towards orange.
 Anno gave particular importance to color, controlling it in every cut.
 The color was especially important in the case of information-dense layouts or layouts rich in mechanical elements.
 The director wanted to use flashy, dense colors without lowering the quality of the image, so he joined color designer Kazuko Kikuchi and worked tirelessly on color specifications.
 Kikuchi also had difficulties during the process; in the end, Khara decided to adjust the color scheme according to the character's personality, thinking long and hard about what to do and taking months to do it.
 Hidenori Matsubara designed the clothes of Misato, Ritsuko, the Nerv workers, and some details of the pilots' suits, taking inspiration in particular from some choices introduced in Sadamoto's manga.
 Haraguchi was also involved in the design choice, as the drawing style was a constant topic of discussion among the directors.
 In the end, the production opted for a style that was neither too realistic nor overly cartoony.
 In the original first episode, for example, Misato makes cartoonish expressions of surprise, which were eventually removed from the film.
-In the original anime, the city of Tokyo-3 was portrayed as a fictional half-uninhabited capital due to the large amount of work required to animate the background characters, while Nerv workers and random inhabitants were drawn for the film.
+Tokyo-3 city was portrayed as a fictional half-uninhabited capital in the original series due to the large amount of work required to animate the background characters, while Nerv workers and random inhabitants were drawn for the film.